-Take a trip out to No Man’s Land and stay at the Hoot Owl Ranch or the Hitching Post Bed & Breakfast in Kenton.
+Take a trip out to No Man’s Land and stay at the Hoot Owl Ranch or the Hitching Post Lodging & Ranch in Kenton.
 Just minutes away from Black Mesa State Park in the panhandle, you can experience what the Old West was really like while reconnecting with nature in this quiet and secluded area.
-Hoot Owl Ranch has two cabins perfect for a getaway, while Hitching Post is housed in a charming, century old building.
+Hoot Owl Ranch has two cabins perfect for a getaway, while Hitching Post is housed in a charming, century-old building.

 Often considered one of the best rivers for canoeing or kayaking in the state, the Illinois River in Tahlequah features over 60 miles of tree-lined shoreline and a gentle, Class II current perfect for beginners.
 Plan your trip and stay at one of the many resorts along the riverbanks or camp at Elephant Rock Nature Park.